-The program is designed for graduates of associate degree or hospital diploma programs who hold an RN license in Virginia and who wish to gain a bachelor of science in nursing.
+The program is designed for graduates of an associate degree or hospital diploma programs who hold an RN license in Virginia and wish to gain a bachelor of science in nursing.
 Applicants must have attained a minimum cumulative GPA of 3.0 on a 4.0 scale in undergraduate study.
 Applicants who earned a GPA lower than 3.0 may be considered with additional documentation.
-See the Bachelor of Science in Nursing Admissions Checklist for specifics.
-Link to 6.3.2 BSN Admissions Checklist

-Students receive 41 credits for having gained licensure as a registered nurse through a community college or accredited hospital diploma program.
-Students may transfer as many as 90 credits, including general education and prerequisite course credits from another school.
+Students receive 41 credits for gaining licensure as a registered nurse through a community college or accredited hospital diploma program.
+Students may transfer as many as 90 credits from another school, including general education and prerequisite course credits.
 However, to complete the BSN Completion Program, students must earn 30 at UMW.
-See the BSN Degree Completion Curriculum (link to 184.108.40.206 BSN Curriculum) page for course details.

-Upon completion of the BSN degree, nurses will be able to practice as members of the profession and be in a position to assume the roles of provider, designer, manager, and coordinator of care in a healthcare system of growing complexity.
+Upon completing the BSN degree, nurses can practice as members of the profession and assume the roles of provider, designer, manager, and coordinator of care in a growing complex healthcare system.

-The BSN Degree Completion Program is located on the Stafford campus of the University of Mary Washington, on U.S. 17 North, near Interstate 95.
+The BSN Degree Completion Program is at the University of Mary Washington Stafford Campus, U.S. 17 North, near Interstate 95.
 Classes will be offered in an online/distance-learning hybrid format in eight-week blocks.

-Suggested filing dates to apply to UMW’s BSN program are April 1 for fall, Oct.
-15 for spring, and March 1 for summer.
-See the BSN Admissions Checklist (link to 6.3.2 BSN Admissions Checklist) for a list of required materials.
-Apply online using the Application for Undergraduate Degree Completion Programs(Link to this, https://www.applyweb.com/umw/).
+Suggested filing dates to apply to UMW’s BSN program are April 1 for fall, October 15 for spring, and March 1 for summer.
+See the BLS program details in the Academic Catalog for in-depth information.
+Apply online using the Application for Undergraduate Degree Completion Programs.

 Look for a letter from the Office of Admissions.
 Once accepted, students are contacted by the director of the BSN Completion Program for advisement and registration.

 Yes.
-UMW and Germanna Community College (GCC), recognized the need for registered nurses to achieve baccalaureate degrees in nursing through an improved education system promoting seamless academic progression.
-Together, we created a Bachelor of Science in Nursing Academic Partnership Plan (BSN-APP), also known as a 1 + 2 + 1 BSN Plan.
+UMW and Germanna Community College (GCC) recognized the need for registered nurses to achieve baccalaureate degrees in nursing through an improved education system promoting seamless academic progression.
+We created a Bachelor of Science in Nursing Academic Partnership Plan (BSN-APP), a 1 + 2 + 1 BSN Plan.
 The agreement is designed for UMW pre-BSN students interested in earning a pre-licensure associate of applied science (A.A.S.) degree in nursing from GCC and a post-licensure bachelor of science in nursing from UMW.
-Check it out!
-(Link to 18.104.22.168.1_BSN-APP)